-- Clear plastic shields that extend down from the forehead are not a substitute for face coverings. - Consistent and correct mask use by people who are not fully vaccinated is especially important indoors and when physical distancing cannot be maintained. - Children under the age of two years will NOT wear masks. - Mask use indoors is always allowed, for anyone over the age of 2 years old. - Mask Use Requirement by vaccinated and / or unvaccinated individuals over the age of 2 years old will be determined for each Growing Kids center based on local conditions by the Company President. - The Center Director will communicate the mask use requirements to students, parents / adults, and staff.
+- Clear plastic shields that extend down from the forehead are not a substitute for face coverings. - Correct Mask Use means covering the mouth and nose. - Consistent and correct mask use by people who are not fully vaccinated is especially important indoors and when physical distancing cannot be maintained. - Children under the age of two years will NOT wear masks. - Mask use indoors is always allowed, for anyone over the age of 2 years old. - Mask Use Requirement by vaccinated and / or unvaccinated individuals over the age of 2 years old will be determined for each Growing Kids center based on local conditions by the Company President.

-- Masks usage by children or adults is only one component of a prevention strategy.
-Mask usage or requirement will be considered in the context of all the components of the overall prevention strategy. - Effective September 1, 2021 according to the Indiana Department of Health, mask use will impact if a close contact has to quarantine.
-See details below.
+- The Center Director will communicate the mask use requirements to students, parents / adults, and staff. - Masks usage by children or adults is only one component of a prevention strategy.
+Mask usage or requirement will be considered in the context of all the components of the overall prevention strategy.